racerf01/LensLabv2/README.md

 To run LensLab locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/lenslab.git`
+1. Clone or download the repository: `git clone https://github.com/username/lenslab.git`
-2. Navigate to the project directory: `cd lenslab`
+2. Run `index.html`
-3. Run `index.html`
+3. You can also access LensLab via the `racerf01,github.io`

 ## Usage